Connect with others who understand.

 Overview

-Prescribing information states that Sustiva is taken once daily.
-Sustiva comes in tablet or capsule forms.
+Prescribing information stated that Sustiva was taken once daily.
+Sustiva came in tablet or capsule forms.

 Side effects